List Of Handheld Game Systems

 • PlayStation Portable (PSP) (2004-2014): Sony's entry into the handheld market aimed for a more mature audience, offering powerful hardware and impressive graphics for its time.
 It also included multimedia capabilities beyond gaming, allowing users to play music, watch videos, and browse the internet.
 While successful, it faced competition from the Nintendo DS.

 • Nintendo Switch (2017-Present): While not strictly a handheld, the Nintendo Switch’s hybrid nature deserves mention.
-Its ability to transition seamlessly between handheld and docked modes has redefined the gaming landscape.
+Its ability to transition smoothly between handheld and docked modes has redefined the gaming landscape.
 Its large library of first and third-party titles, and its versatile gameplay options, have led to incredible success.

 The Rise of Mobile Gaming: A New Era of Portability